pnp/sp-dev-fx-extensions/.github/CONTRIBUTING.md

 ## Signing the CLA

-Before we can accept your pull requests you will be asked to sign electronically Contributor License Agreement (CLA), which is prerequisite for any contributions to PnP repository.
-This will be one time process, so for any future contributions you will not be asked to re-sign anything.
+Before we can accept your pull requests you will be asked to sign electronically Contributor License Agreement (CLA), which is a pre-requisite for any contributions to any PnP repository.
+This will be a one time process, so for any future contributions you will not be asked to re-sign anything.
 After the CLA has been signed, our PnP core team members will have a look on your submission for final verification of the submission.
 Please do not delete your development branch until the submission has been closed.

 You can find Microsoft CLA from the following address - https://cla.microsoft.com.

 Thank you for your contribution.

 > Sharing is caring.